MSc Building Surveying

 Both the full-time and part-time courses are accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Association of Building Engineers (CABE).

 Both courses satisfy the academic requirements for entry to the RICS.
-You must spend a minimum of two years in practice, and pass the Assessment of Professional Competence (APC) set by the RICS before you can achieve full membership.
+You must spend a minimum of two years in practice and pass the Assessment of Professional Competence (APC) set by the RICS before you can achieve chartered status.

 You can become a student member of the RICS while you study, and part-time students can start the APC if in relevant employment, subject to RICS regulations.